pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

   * Transactional DB (OLTP)
   * Has storage autoscaling feature
+  * `backtrack` feature to rewind DB to previous version, help with recovering data
   * If too much read traffic is clogging up write requests, create an RDS read replica and direct read traffic to the replica.
 The read replica is updated *asynchronously*.
 Multi-AZ creates a read replica